texfaq/texfaq.github.io/FAQ-proof.md

 ---

-It was long thought impossible to make a `proof` environment which automatically includes an ''end-of-proof'' symbol.
+It was long thought impossible to make a `proof` environment which automatically includes an "end-of-proof" symbol.
 Some proofs end in displayed maths; others do not.
 If the input file contains
 `...\] \end{proof}` then LaTeX finishes off
 the displayed maths and gets ready for a new line before it reads any instructions connected with ending the proof, so the code is very tricky.
-You _can_ insert the symbol by hand, but the (apparently) original ''automatic'' solution came with Paul Taylor's [`QED`](https://ctan.org/pkg/QED).
+You _can_ insert the symbol by hand, but the (apparently) original "automatic" solution came with Paul Taylor's [`QED`](https://ctan.org/pkg/QED).

 Nowadays, the [`ntheorem`](https://ctan.org/pkg/ntheorem) package now solves the problem for